 Emily’s most valuable clothing item: Columbia Storm Surge Rain Pants

 English weather is temperamental.
 You’ll get to experience a wide range of elements (rain, sun, wind, etc), often all in one day!
 For the times when the weather turns, you’ll want to be able to quickly and effortlessly adapt your clothing to stay dry and comfortable.
 These Columbia rain pants are simple, effective, comfortable, and easy to get on and off over boots.
-Check them out here:

-Item | Our recommended gear | |
+Item | Recommended | Notes |

 ---|---|---|

-Underwear (2-3 pairs) | ExOfficio Women's Underwear | Very packable and easy to wash on the go! |
+Underwear (2-3 pairs) | ExOfficio Women’s Underwear | Very packable, comfortable, and easy to wash on the go! |

 Socks (2-3 pairs) | Darn Tough Micro Crew Socks | In our opinion, these are the best hiking socks available.
 Your feet will thank you! |

-Long sleeve base layer (1) | Smartwool Women's NTS Mid 250 Crew | A great merino wool base layer for chilly mornings. |
+Long sleeve base layer (1) | Smartwool Women’s NTS Mid 150 Crew | A great merino wool base layer for chilly temps. |

-Short sleeve hiking shirt (3) | Smartwool Women's Merino Short Sleeve | Merino wool is perfect for backpacking.
+Short Sleeve Hiking Shirt (1) | Smartwool Women’s Merino Short Sleeve | Merino wool is perfect for backpacking.
 Lightweight, quick drying, and odor resistant. |

-Leggings or hiking pants | prAna - Women's Halle Roll-up | Stylish, lightweight, and great to hike in. |
+Leggings or Hiking Pants (1) | Prana – Women’s Halle Pant | These pants are stylish, lightweight, and great to hike in. |

-Rain jacket | Outdoor Research Helium II Jacket | A high-quality all-weather jacket that packs up small. |
+Rain Jacket | Outdoor Research Helium II Jacket | A high-quality all-weather jacket that packs up small. |

-Rain pants | Columbia Storm Surge pants | For those heavy English downpours! |
+Rain pants | Columbia Storm Surge pants | For those heavy downpours! |

-Sunglasses | Suncloud Loveseat Polarized Sunglasses | Good quality sunglasses are essential when you're outside all day.
+Sunglasses | Suncloud Loveseat Polarized Sunglasses | Good quality sunglasses are essential when you’re in the mountains all day.
 And these are stylish too! |

 Men’s Clothing